Shaun Wright-Phillips: Return to Manchester City

 On 28 August 2008, he re-joined former club Manchester City on a four-year contract for an undisclosed fee, believed to be in the region of £8.5 million.
 On his second debut, Wright-Phillips scored two goals against Sunderland in the 3–0 away win in the Premier League.
 His third goal for City came in a 6–0 victory over Portsmouth on 21 September 2008.
-Wright-Phillips equalled his entire goalscoring record at Chelsea just over a month after returning to City.
-His right footed drive in the second half against Omonia Nicosia on 2 October helped steer City through to the group stages of the UEFA Cup for the first time.
 On 29 October, Wright-Phillips swore at former Middlesbrough manager Gareth Southgate during Manchester City's 2–0 defeat to his club, after Southgate complained about Wright-Phillips appearing to go down too easily after a challenge.
-The Football Association warned Wright-Phillips about his future conduct.

 The 2009–10 season started very well for Wright-Phillips, setting up Emmanuel Adebayor's first goal for Man City in the third minute of a 2–0 win against Blackburn Rovers.
 He followed that up with a goal in a League Cup tie with Crystal Palace.
 Three weeks later against Arsenal, he set up a goal for Adebayor before scoring one for himself.
 He went on to score in successive home matches against Burnley and Hull City where he delivered an assist for Carlos Tevez's debut Man City goal.
 During his next game against Arsenal he scored in a 3–0 League Cup win which saw City progress to the tournament's semi finals.
-He found himself in-and-out of the team under manager Roberto Mancini, with new signing Adam Johnson's form forcing Wright-Phillips to be a substitute in most matches, including City's match at his former club Chelsea at Stamford Bridge.
-He came off the bench to replace Johnson in the 60th minute and then set up Craig Bellamy's second goal in the 4–2 win.
-Despite his impact in the match, Wright-Phillips had not secured a place in the team.
-He started for City on the final match of the 2009–10 Premier League against West Ham at Upton Park, where he scored the equaliser in a 1–1 draw.

-The 2010–11 season saw Wright-Phillips only make seven league appearances, with the increased competition for places following the signings of David Silva and Yaya Touré resulting in him rarely being included in the club's matchday squad.
-City won the 2010–11 FA Cup, and despite being left out of the squad for the final, he did contribute some appearances earlier in the cup run, including coming on as a substitute against Manchester United in the semi-final.
+The 2010–11 season saw City win the 2010–11 FA Cup, and despite being left out of the squad for the final, he did contribute some appearances earlier in the cup run, including coming on as a substitute against Manchester United in the semi-final.